 Physical Education, Athletics, and Recreation

 At Sweet Briar College, athletics, physical education, and recreation are an important part of the education of the total student.
 The department's faculty and staff are committed to enhancing the physical, mental, and emotional well-being of all students as an integral part of their educational experience.
 The instructional program offers a wide range of activities allowing each student to develop skills and knowledge that will contribute to a healthy lifestyle.
 The intercollegiate athletics program provides opportunities for competitive excellence for students with advanced skills.

 Through high quality coaching, appropriate facilities, and adequate funding, student-athletes are afforded the opportunity to succeed both as individuals and as team members.
 In accordance with NCAA Division III philosophy, athletics complements the educational experience and priority is placed on encouraging academic success.
 Adherence to NCAA rules and regulations regarding amateurism, ethical conduct, and sportsmanship is emphasized.

 The College is also committed to providing and maintaining facilities that support the recreational and fitness needs of members of the Sweet Briar community.
 The Department of Physical Education and Athletics offers a wide variety of activities for students at all levels of ability.
-In addition to fielding six varsity intercollegiate sport teams, the department offers instructional courses in fitness, team and individual sports, and a variety of recreational activities.
+In addition to fielding eight varsity intercollegiate sport teams, the department offers instructional courses in fitness, team and individual sports, and a variety of recreational activities.

-The College sponsors intercollegiate varsity teams in field hockey, lacrosse, soccer, softball, swimming, and tennis.
+The College sponsors intercollegiate varsity teams in cross country, field hockey, golf, lacrosse, soccer, softball, swimming, and tennis.
 The College supports qualified individuals and teams in state, regional, and national competition.